 You’re on the hook for an annual fee

 This point is positively moot if you know how to use the cards.
 Remember, the goal here is to save money.

-Despite a $550 annual fee, the Chase Sapphire Reserve is worth it for most of us.
+Despite a $550 annual fee (prorated when you upgrade), the Chase Sapphire Reserve is worth it for most of us.
 But if you intend to product change your no annual fee Chase Freedom, make sure the Chase Sapphire Reserve benefits will save you more money than you’re spending.
 Remember, you’re not even earning the card’s sign-up bonus when you upgrade.
 And the Sapphire Preferred’s annual fee is only $95 and much more reasonable.